bracki/cukeup/muenchhausen/01_muenchhausen.md

       And the website html title is "Can I haz Cukes?"

 !SLIDE
-## Use the API to replace the Given steps' implementations in the Scenarios.
+## Use the API to replace step definitions.

 !SLIDE smaller
 # Before